Vimor123/mtg-card-price-checker/README.md

 * print only, do not check the prices online - the checker will not check for new prices, it will read the price from the file
   - python checker.py -p [filenames ...]
   - Note: every line in this file should be in this format: "card name";"quantity";"card price"[; ...]

+* print prices for all cards - the checker will print out a table containg the name, quantity, price and total for each card
+  - python checker.py -a [filenames ...]

+You can combine the flags in any way you like.

 ## Notes